Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 The exponential contribution to the nucleation rate \eqref{eq:Zratio} depends on the energy difference $\Delta E$ [Eq.~\eqref{eq:Ediff}] between the critical droplet $\theta\cb(x)$ and the metastable state $\theta\ms$.
 As discussed above, these configurations are stationary points of the energy functional, \mbox{$\delta E/\delta \theta = 0$}, and thus solve the Euler-Lagrange equation

 Solutions of this equation are known as instantons in the field-theory literature.
-The metastable state is homogeneous, so Eq.~\eqref{eq:instanton_equation} reduces to \mbox{$\partial V/\partial\theta |_{\theta\ms}=0$}, where $\theta\ms$ is the higher-energy minimum of $V[\theta]$ [indicated by the black dashed line in Fig.~\ref{fig:1}(d)].
+The metastable state is homogeneous, so Eq.~\eqref{eq:instanton_equation} reduces to \mbox{$\partial V/\partial\theta |_{\theta\ms}=0$}, where $\theta\ms$ is the high-energy local minimum of $V[\theta]$ [black dashed line in Fig.~\ref{fig:1}(d)].
 The critical droplet $\theta\cb(x)$ is a localized perturbation of the metastable state, i.e., a non-constant solution to Eq.~\eqref{eq:instanton_equation} with boundary conditions \mbox{$\theta\cb(|x|\to\infty) = \theta\ms$}.
-Figures~\ref{fig:1}(c2)-(e2) show the critical droplet across several points in the phase space [marked by red points in Fig.~\ref{fig:1}(a)].
-These configurations are obtained by solving Eq.~\eqref{eq:instanton_equation} with initial conditions \mbox{$d\theta\cb(x_0)/dx=0$} and \mbox{$\theta\cb(x_0) = \theta\tp$}, where the turning point $\theta\tp$ is defined by $V[\theta_{\text{tp}}]=V[\theta_{\text{ms}}]$ [red dashed line in Fig.~\ref{fig:1}(d)].
+Figures~\ref{fig:1}(c2)-(e2) show the critical droplet across several points in phase space [red points in Fig.~\ref{fig:1}(a)].
+These configurations are obtained by solving Eq.~\eqref{eq:instanton_equation} with initial conditions \mbox{$d\theta\cb(x_0)/dx=0$} and \mbox{$\theta\cb(x_0) = \theta\tp$}, where the turning point $\theta\tp$ is the nontrivial solution of $V[\theta_{\text{tp}}]=V[\theta_{\text{ms}}]$ [red dashed line in Fig.~\ref{fig:1}(d)].
 Indeed, interpreting Eq.~\eqref{eq:instanton_equation} as the equation of motion for a particle in the inverted potential $-V[\theta]$, these initial conditions correspond to a particle released from rest at the turning point $\theta\tp$.
-Such a particle takes an infinite amount of ``time'' $x$ to roll down the inverted potential and asymptotically reach the metastable state~$\theta\ms$, yielding a single localized excursion known as the \textit{bounce} instanton [i.e., the configurations shown in Figs.~\ref{fig:1}(c2)-(e2)].
+Such a particle takes an infinite amount of ``time'' $x$ to roll down the inverted potential and asymptotically reach the metastable state~$\theta\ms$, yielding a single localized excursion known as a \textit{bounce} instanton [i.e., the configurations in Figs.~\ref{fig:1}(c2)-(e2)].
 The position~$x_0$ of the critical droplet is arbitrary due to the translation symmetry of Eq.~\eqref{eq:instanton_equation} and we set $x_0=0$.
 This symmetry plays no role in the calculation of the exponential contribution to the nucleation rate, but it will be important when evaluating the prefactor in Sec.~\ref{subsec:prefactor}.

 Multiplying Eq.~\eqref{eq:instanton_equation} by $d\theta\cb/dx$ and integrating with respect to $x$ gives the integral of motion

 From it, we obtain the energy difference between the critical droplet and the metastable state as an integral over the potential barrier